By Lance King

 Singapore focuses on developing Self-Directed Learners through exercising Information and Communication Skills plus Critical and Inventive Thinking on a core of values like Self-Management and Responsible Decision Making.

 “Singapore was the first country I came across that places values explicitly at the centre of its curriculum framework.
 It emphasises respect, responsibility, resilience, integrity, care and harmony in school.
 These values are meant to shape students’ character qualities, such as self- and social awareness, relationship management, self-management and responsible decision-making.
 In fact, this framework refers to character qualities as “values in action”.
-As a whole, the Singaporean curriculum framework is designed to nurture a confident person, a self-directed learner, a concerned citizen and an active contributor.
+As a whole, the Singaporean curriculum framework is designed to nurture a confident person, a self-directed learner, a concerned citizen and an active contributor.”
 (Schleicher A. , 2018).

-In all IB schools, these skills are all found in the ATL frameworks but in the broadest sense all the components or categories of skills and competencies in all these models could be called ‘learning skills’ because they are all the components of what it takes to be a brilliant learner in a modern digital age.
 We are right now the first generation of a new age.
 An age where all the information in the world will be available to most people and we will see the emphasis of education move from content to process, from knowing to learning.

 Corvid19 has done all of us a huge favour in showing us the deficiencies in our present ‘live’ educational model.
 In the past a dependence on ‘live’ teaching and the underutilisation of digital resources for learning has led us into a teaching model which no longer works – for the Covid19 age or post-Covid for the worlds of higher learning, commerce and enterprise.